Learn how to make homemade Lebanese falafel recipe with dried chickpeas, loads of fresh herbs…

 - Use a large spatula to mix the beans and herbs together.
 Add spices and flour.
 Mix well.
 Add baking powder and soda just before frying.
 Mix everything well.

 - Carefully place the falafel in the hot oil.
-Fry on 1 side until you can see it browning on the sides, about 4-5 minutes.
+Fry on first side until you can see it browning on the sides, about 4-5 minutes.
 Then flip over and fry other side.

-- Once dowe, remove to a paper toweled lined baking sheet and sprikle with salt.
+- Once done, remove to a paper towel lined baking sheet and sprinkle with salt.
 Set aside.

-- To make the falafel wrap, remove the thick stem from the collard green and lay 2 large collard greens together so they overlap.
+- To make the falafel wrap, remove the thick stem from the collard green and blanch in boiling water for 30 seconds, then remove and place in ice cold water.
+Pat dry until ready to use.

-- Then spread about a tablespoon of beet hummus, 2 falafel, grilled eggplant, a few slices of cabbage and drizzle with tahini sauce.
+- Lay two large collard greens together so they overlap and spread about a tablespoon of beet hummus, two falafel, grilled eggplant, a few slices of cabbage and drizzle with tahini sauce.

-- Carefully wrap the collard, burrito style and use toothpicks to keep it on place.
+- Carefully wrap the collard, burrito style and use toothpicks to keep it on place and enjoy.